aswinimahanta/Project-Svadhyaya/README.md

 ### How can technology help?

 Schools and teachers can continue to engage with their students through virtual classrooms, and even create interactive spaces for classes.
 As parents face a new situation where they may need to homeschool their children, finding appropriate online resources is important as well to ensure contineous learning.
+Technology can help establish a connection between sutent and teacher on demand.
+It can also help student access the resources they need instantly.

 ### The idea